massma/eee-grad-website/source/ta-resources.md

 folders.
-Because of the sensitivity of materials, the course-specific materials are all password protected, but if you are the TA for that course and need permissions just request permission through Google or email Adam (uni:akm2203) he will fix that!
+Because of the sensitivity of materials, the course-specific materials are all password protected, but if you are the TA for that course and need permissions just request permission through Google or email Adam (uni:akm2203) and he will fix that!

 ### General EEE TA resources (not course-specific)